 Find the right one for your ears and your space

-There’s an unfortunate mismatch between the captivating on-screen images of today’s flat-panel TVs and the hollow sound coming from their built-in speakers.
+There’s an unfortunate mismatch between the captivating picture quality of today’s flat-panel TVs and the hollow sound coming from their built-in speakers.
 Adding a sound bar is an easy, space-saving way to bring good sound back to your viewing experience.

 As TVs have gotten thinner, so has their sound.
 Adding a sound bar is an easy way to make your TV’s audio just as clear as its picture.

 A sound bar mates perfectly with your flat-panel TV and is easy to install and use.
-Most sound bars have built-in amplification — no need for a separate amp.
 Just connect it to your TV, plug it into the wall, and you’re ready to start enjoying better sound.

 What does a sound bar add?

 Here are some features nearly all sound bars have in common, regardless of their size or price.

 Dialogue is easier to understand

 Naturally, a sound bar will bring more volume and fullness to TV sound.
 That means you'll hear greater clarity, particularly when it comes to human voices.
 Many sound bars even have dialogue enhancement features, which make voices louder and more prominent in the mix.